afeld/python-public-policy/syllabus.md

 If the submission showed effort, feedback will be given through {% if id == "columbia" %}comments in the notebook{% else %}[annotations in {{lms_name}}](https://www.iup.edu/instructional-design/brightspace-information-hub/add-annotations-to-student-submissions-in-d2l-assignments.html){% endif %}.

-#### Late submission deadline

-Late submissions are accepted up to one week after [the original deadline](#schedule), unless there is reasonable accomodation requested through the school.
-The Final Project's late submission deadline is three days after [the original due date](#schedule).

 {% if id == 'nyu' %}

 #### Resubmission